citizensense/AirKit_Logbook/toolkit.md

 * Eilenberg, S. Rose, R. Subramanian, Carl Malings, Aliaksei Hauryliuk, Albert A. Presto, and Allen L. Robinson.
 "Using a network of lower-cost monitors to identify the influence of modifiable factors driving spatial patterns in fine particulate matter concentrations in an urban environment."
 Journal of Exposure Science & Environmental Epidemiology (2020): 1-13.

 * Gabrys, Jennifer.
-How to Do Things with Sensors(https://manifold.umn.edu/projects/how-to-do-things-with-sensors).
+[How to Do Things with Sensors](https://manifold.umn.edu/projects/how-to-do-things-with-sensors).
 University of Minnesota Press, 2019.

-* Gabrys, Jennifer, Helen Pritchard, and Benjamin Barratt.
-"Just good enough data: Figuring data citizenships through air pollution sensing and data stories(https://journals.sagepub.com/doi/full/10.1177/2053951716679677)."
+* Gabrys, Jennifer, Helen Pritchard, and Benjamin Barratt. "[Just good enough data: Figuring data citizenships through air pollution sensing and data stories](https://journals.sagepub.com/doi/full/10.1177/2053951716679677)."
 Big Data & Society 3, no. 2 (2016): 2053951716679677.

-* Gabrys, Jennifer.
-"Planetary health in practice: sensing air pollution and transforming urban environments(https://www.nature.com/articles/s41599-020-00534-7)."
+* Gabrys, Jennifer. "[Planetary health in practice: sensing air pollution and transforming urban environments](https://www.nature.com/articles/s41599-020-00534-7)."
 Humanities and Social Sciences Communications 7, no. 1 (2020): 1-11.

 * Mahajan, Sachit, and Prashant Kumar.
 "Evaluation of low-cost sensors for quantitative personal exposure monitoring."
 Sustainable Cities and Society (2020): 102076.